Alzheimer's treatments: What's on the horizon?

-Alzheimer's treatments currently work by temporarily improving symptoms of memory loss and problems with thinking and reasoning.
+Current Alzheimer's treatments temporarily improve symptoms of memory loss and problems with thinking and reasoning.

 Taking aim at plaques

 Some of the new Alzheimer's treatments in development target microscopic clumps of the protein beta-amyloid (plaques).
-Plaques have long been considered a sign of Alzheimer's disease.
+Plaques are a characteristic sign of Alzheimer's disease.

 Keeping tau from tangling

 A vital brain cell transport system collapses when a protein called tau twists into microscopic fibers called tangles, which are another common brain abnormality of Alzheimer's.
 Researchers are looking at a way to prevent tau from forming tangles.

 Tau aggregation inhibitors and tau vaccines are currently being studied in clinical trials.

 Alzheimer's causes chronic, low-level brain cell inflammation.
 Researchers are studying ways to treat inflammatory processes at work in Alzheimer's disease.
 The drug sargramostim (Leukine) is currently in research.
 It's thought that the drug may stimulate the immune system to protect the brain from harmful proteins.